serghidalg/interactive-resume/README.md

    streamlit run main.py
    ```

+*Note:* There is a streamlit_cv.service file which can be useful to some people in the files folder.

 ## Usage

 - Upon launching the application, you'll see a sidebar with relevant links and the conversation area.